nazim800/Bellabeat-Case-Study/README.md

-A more detailed breakdown of the case study scenario is provided by my [full report](https://github.com/nazim800/Bellabeat-Case-Study/blob/main/BellaBeat%20Case%20Study%20Report.pdf).
+A more detailed breakdown of the case study scenario is provided by my [View PDF](https://github.com/nazim800/Bellabeat-Case-Study/raw/main/BellaBeat%20Case%20Study%20Report.pdf).